John Miles (musician): Later career

-Unfortunately the early success of Rebel tailed off so much that Ian Gilbey in Electronics & Music Maker wrote:
+The early success of Rebel tailed off so much that Ian Gilbey in Electronics & Music Maker wrote:

 From 1985, Miles participated almost every year in the Night of the Proms, a series of concerts held yearly in Belgium, the Netherlands, Germany, Luxembourg, Poland, Denmark and the United States.
 Regularly there were also shows in Spain, France, Austria, Switzerland and Sweden.
 The concerts consist of a combination of pop music and popular classical music (often combined) and various well-known musicians and groups usually participate.

 Miles always performed "Music", regarded as the anthem of the show, and also sang other songs with other artists.
 In 2009, the album The Best of John Miles at the Night of the Proms was released, which included "Music" and cover versions including "All by Myself", "Bohemian Rhapsody" and "It Was a Very Good Year".

-Miles' 1986 album Transition was described by Billboard as:
+Miles' 1986 album Transition was praised by Billboard, which said that "gutsy playing and even strength of material should assure wide exposure".

 Miles also toured with Tina Turner from 1987, playing keyboards, guitar and supporting vocals on every one of her tours, and played on several of her albums.
 He also appeared on Jimmy Page's 1988 album Outrider and subsequent tour (his wide-ranging vocals allowed him to cover both Robert Plant and Paul Rodgers from Page's two previous bands), and played Hammond organ on Joe Cocker's album Night Calls (1992), with whom he toured for two years.
 In 1990, Miles participated in the UK heat of A Song for Europe with the song "Where I Belong", which came second.